mlopezr/node-red-contrib-matrixbot/docs/README.md

 All of these nodes require a Matrix Configuration with the following settings:

 * *User ID*: the user ID in the matrix server, for instance @mybot:matrix.org
-* *Access token*: the access token of the user in the matrix server
+* *Access token*: the access token of the user in the matrix server (All settings, Help & About, Advanced: Click to reveal)
 * *Server URL*: URL of the Matrix homeserver, e.g. https://matrix.org
 * *Room ID*: ID of the chatroom to join when starting.
 If no room is specified, it will automatically join any room where it is invited

 ## A simple application

-We will create a simple application that will send messages to a chatroom whenever an RSS feed gets updated:
+We will create a simple application that will send text messages to a chatroom whenever an RSS feed gets updated:

 * First, invite the bot to the chatroom where it will be speaking and note the room ID.
 * In Node-RED, pick the *Feedparse* node from the palette (you can filter by typing the first letters at the top) and drop it on the canvas